Corporate Governance

 Analysis and evaluation of the effectiveness of the Board of Directors

-As a result, the Board of Directors of the Company reached the conclusion that there are no issues with respect to its effectiveness overall as it conducts active discussions from various perspectives among members who are well-balanced in terms of knowledge, experience, and abilities.
+The Company’s Board of Directors reached the conclusion that there are no overall issues with respect to its effectiveness as it conducts active discussions from various perspectives among members who are well-balanced in terms of knowledge, experience, and abilities.

 Policy for Constructive Dialogue with Shareholders